LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/multi-currency.md

 * Customer info: Balance
 * Lead: Value

-Brands reporting the above engagement attributes using currency will now be able to see a full breakdown of these currencies in LiveEngage Report Builder.
+Brands reporting the above engagement attributes using currency will now be able to see a full breakdown of these currencies in LiveEngage Analytics Builder.
 The full list of currencies supported by the ISO-4217 currencies standard is available on LiveEngage.

 ## Reporting